What ages are the vaccines authorized for?

 If my child is healthy, what is the benefit of getting a COVID-19 vaccine?

-Healthy children are also at risk for getting COVID-19 and MISC-C (Multisystem Inflammatory Syndrome in Children), a rare but serious condition that can occur after infection with the virus that causes COVID-19. (https://www.cdc.gov/coronavirus/2019-ncov/daily-life-coping/children/mis-c.html)
+Healthy children can catch COVID-19 and some of them get very ill.
+In addition, children are also at risk for getting MISC-C (Multisystem Inflammatory Syndrome in Children), a rare but serious condition that can occur after infection with the virus that causes COVID-19. (https://www.cdc.gov/coronavirus/2019-ncov/daily-life-coping/children/mis-c.html)

 If my child has already had COVID-19, should they still get the vaccine?